Cellular Trail Cameras: Benefits and Best Models

 3. Set Real-Time or Scheduled Updates

-You can also control whether you receive your images in real time or by a set schedule.
-To do this, you need to have a good signal from the network provider on the property where you hang your cellular camera.
 For example, Browning Trail Cameras has a Defender Wireless cellular camera that is available in either AT&T or Verizon versions.
-If you purchase an AT&T model, then you will need to place that camera in a location that has a good AT&T signal, and vice versa, regardless of who your actual phone carrier is.
+If you purchase an AT&T model, you will need to place that camera in a location that has a good AT&T signal, or vice versa, regardless of who your actual phone carrier is.

 4. Gather Hunting Intel